Skip to main content

 Increase the version and update the top package.json

-• determine the next version (like 0.20.8)
+• Determine the next version (such as 0.21.4)

-• update the version in the top package.json file
+• Update the version in the top package.json file

-• use the new version, suffixed by -pre, like 0.20.8-pre.
+• Use the new version, suffixed by -pre, such as 0.21.4-pre.

 Update the websiteConfig (if necessary)

-Update the website commons
+Generate the website commons

-npm run generate-website-commons -C website
+npm --prefix ~/Work/xpack/xpm-js.git/website run generate-website-commons

 Start the local web server

-Execute the npm script clean then start in the website sub-project, or run the following in the project folder:
+Execute the npm script clear followed by start in the website sub-project, or execute the following within the project folder:

-npm run start -C website
+npm --prefix ~/Work/xpack/xpm-js.git/website run start

 Navigate to the Maintainer Info page, the Start the local web server section.